How to thermally optimise your telescope

 Thermal dynamics can have a big influence on the views you get through your telescope, blurring planetary detail, distorting star images and degrading contrast in detailed objects such as globular clusters.

-If you really want the best performance – whether you are imaging or observing visually – it is worth getting to grips with these issues so you can minimise their impact.
+If you really want the best performance – whether for astrophotography or visual observing – get to grips with these issues and minimise their impact.

-Fans and batteries - For Newtonian mirror cooling choose a low-vibration ball bearing or Hydro Wave bearing DC computer fan.
+For Newtonian mirror cooling, choose a low-vibration ball bearing or Hydro Wave bearing DC computer fan.
 Power the fan from an external power supply or an onboard battery pack.

 Inside a cooling telescope, the warmer (less dense) air rises from hotter parts of the instrument as they lose heat by convection.